-An Audit Charter is a mandatory requirement of the Public Sector Internal Audit Standards and the associated Local Government Application Note (PSIAS) and sets out the purpose, responsibilities and authority of the internal audit service within Warwickshire County Council.
+An Audit Charter is a mandatory requirement of the Public Sector Internal Audit Standards and the associated Local Government Application Note (PSIAS) and sets outs the purpose, responsibilities and authority of the internal audit service within Warwickshire County Council.

-This document was approved by the Internal Audit Board and endorsed by the Audit and Standards Committee on 25-3-21 and applies until amended.
+This document was approved by the Internal Audit Board on 24 May 2017 and endorsed by the Audit and Standards Committee on 1 June 2017 and applies until amended.